 Sustainability in German Viticulture

 Sustainability is becoming more and more important in German viticulture.
 It involves paying equal consideration to the topics of ecology, economy and social issues in the wine industry.
 In the last few years, a number of different programmes for sustainable wine production have emerged worldwide.

 How do sustainability-oriented wineries operate?

 Wine estates which have adopted sustainable winegrowing practices endeavour to constantly optimize their overall operations, work in the vineyard, cellar management and marketing/sales as part of a holistic approach to sustainability.
 Every stage in the production process, from pruning to dispatch, has to be regularly scrutinized and improved.
 In the vineyard, this means using crop protection products and fertilizers only when necessary and in consideration of all environmental protection criteria.
-The motto here is “as much as necessary, as little as possible”.
-In bottled wine production, thin-walled bottles and screwcaps are employed as these are cheaper to produce and lighter to transport.
+The CO2-footprint van very efficiently be reduced by using lighter, thin-walled bottles, since these are more resource-efficient to produce and easier to transport.
 In marketing, care is taken to commission freight companies which work sustainably rather than transporting the wines in own trucks.
 Attempts are made in all areas to use resources as efficiently as possible, for example by converting to renewable-power.
-This has an influence not only on ecological but also on economical aspects, as costs can be reduced.
-Social aspects also come into play, for example, through fair wages for employees and training programmes, or through the preservation of the cultural landscape.
+This has an influence not only on ecological but also on economical aspects, so that the wine estate is sustainable in the long term.
+Social aspects include, for example, fair pay for employees and opportunities for further training or through the preservation of the cultural landscape.

 What is the difference between organic and sustainable farming?

 The difference between organic farming and sustainable wine production is that in the certification of organic wine production, only environmentally-relevant aspects are included in the cultivation and cellar guidelines - social and economic aspects are not considered.
-Sustainable wine production on the other hand, also includes aspects of organic wine growing and making.
+Sustainable viticulture on the other hand also includes aspects of organic wine growing.